A New Algorithm for the Robust Semi-random Independent Set Problem: Introduction

+will be approximately $k^2$, where $x_u^*$ is the vector corresponding to $u\in V$ in the optimal solution of the C-SDP.

 We prove this via an argument by contradiction: if a solution does not cluster the vectors corresponding to the vertices in $S$ close together, then we can construct a new feasible solution of lower cost, meaning that the original solution was not optimal.
 To bound the cost of the new solution we need to understand the sum of distances-squared, according to the original solution, between pairs of vertices in $S \times (V-S)$.
-This is where we use the Grothendieck inequality: to reduce this question to a purely combinatorial question that can be easily solved using Chernoff bounds and union bounds.
+This is where we use the Grothendieck inequality: to reduce this question to a purely combinatorial question that can be easily solved using the expansion of the connection between $S$ and $V\backslash S$ and union bounds.

-We can interpret the crude SDP as the relaxation of a global problem that gives us the local property we are looking for.
-Call $\mathcal P=(P_1,\ldots, P_\ell)$ a partition of $V$.
-The C-SDP for independent set is a relaxation of